Astrochemical modelling of infrared dark clouds

-One important caveat is the relative simplicity of the astrochemical modeling.
-In regard to the ability of the models to match [$\rm HCO^+$] and [$\rm N_2H^+$] as the main constraint on CRIR, we note that in these presented models $\rm HCO^+$ is one of the main carriers of the positive charge, i.e., with [$\rm HCO^+$]/[$e^-$]~$\sim 0.5$.
+One potential caveat is the relative simplicity of the astrochemical modelling.
+In regard to the ability of the models to match [$\rm HCO^+$] and [$\rm N_2H^+$] as the main constraint on CRIR, we note that in these presented models $\rm HCO^+$ is one of the main carriers of the positive charge, that is with [$\rm HCO^+$]/[$e^-$]~$\sim 0.5$.
 One may consider whether the lack of deuterated species in the astrochemical network may influence these results, especially if the deuterated species, such as $\rm H_2D^+$ and $\rm DCO^+$ were to make a significant contribution to the charge budget.
-To examine this issue, we have considered the gas phase only deuteration modeling results of \citet{hsu2021deuterium} with $f_D=10$ and similar conditions as XR for P2.
+To examine this issue, we have considered the gas phase only deuteration modelling results of \citet{hsu2021deuterium} with $f_D=10$ and similar conditions as XR for P2.
 We find that deuteration only makes $\sim 20\%$ differences to the abundance of $\rm HCO^+$ and so is not likely to be a major influence on our analysis.

 Another caveat is the relative simplicity of the treatment of cosmic ray induced desorption.
-In particular, the modeling assumes a single value for the maximum temperature reached by the grains when they are hit by a cosmic ray.
+In particular, the modelling assumes a single value for the maximum temperature reached by the grains when they are hit by a cosmic ray.
 A more realistic treatment would allow for a distribution of such temperatures.
-In addition, variation of heating within an individual grain \citep[e.g.,][]{2015ApJ...805...59I} is a feature that is also likely to be relevant and worthy of consideration in future analysis.
+In addition, variation of heating within an individual grain \citep[e.g.][]{2015ApJ...805...59I} is a feature that is also likely to be relevant and worthy of consideration in future analysis.

 Finally, as discussed previously, there are a number of observational limitations.
 We have measured physical properties and chemical abundances averaged on scales of about 1~pc.
 In reality, these regions will contain a distribution of densities, temperatures, abundances, etc. In addition, a number of the regions considered are known to have sites of star formation, which will have very localised and strong variations in physical and chemical properties.
 While IRDCs do contain large amounts of relatively quiescent molecular gas and our study has included an effort to select regions that are free of known star formation, future studies making use of higher angular resolution data are warranted.